Lokta paper

-Lokta paper, also known as Nepali kagaj or Nepali paper, and by the misnomer rice paper, is a wildcrafted, handmade artisan paper indigenous to Nepal.
-It is made from the bark of two of the species of the shrub Daphne.
-The paper was used historically in Nepal for religious scriptures and government documents.
-In modern day, the paper is used to make notebooks, religious scriptures, arts, painting canvas and for some of the government documents.
+Lokta paper, also known as Nepali kagaj or Nepali paper, or incorrectly as rice paper, is a wildcrafted, handmade artisan paper made in Nepal from the bark of two of the species of the shrub Daphne.
+The paper was used historically in Nepal for religious scriptures and government documents, and is now used for notebooks, religious scripture, arts including painting, and for some government documents.

 Overview

 Nepalese handmade lokta paper is made from the fibrous inner bark (phloem) of two species of mid- to high-elevation evergreen shrubs belonging to the Thymelaeaceae family: Daphne bholua and Daphne papyracea.
-Like the paper made from them, both bushes are also vernacularly called "lokta".
+Both bushes, and the paper made from them, are called "lokta".

 Lokta bushes proliferate in open clusters or colonies on the southern slopes of Nepal's Himalayan forests between 1,600 and 4,000 m (c.5,250–13,000 ft).

-Historically the handcrafting of lokta paper occurred in the rural areas of Nepal, most notably in the Baglung District.
+Historically lokta paper was hand-made in the rural areas of Nepal, most notably in the Baglung District.
 Today raw lokta paper is produced in more than 22 districts in Nepal, but finished lokta paper products are produced only in Kathmandu Valley and Janakpur.

-Lokta paper's durability and resistance to tearing, humidity, insects and mildew have traditionally made lokta paper the preferred choice for the recording of official government records (see photo on right) and sacred religious texts.
+Lokta paper's durability and resistance to tearing, humidity, insects and mildew have traditionally made it the preferred choice for the recording of official government records (see photo on right) and sacred religious texts.

 A menu of a typical Nepali restaurant made using Lokta Paper, also known as Nepali paper.
 It is a popular trend with Nepali restaurants using this paper for their restaurant menu.